 Always wanted to have an exclusive retreat on your own private island?
 Well, you don’t need to be Richard Branson to have an island paradise just for you and your friends.

-There are actually several ways you can find islands to hire, or where you can visit for cheap or free.
+There are actually several ways you can find private island rental around the world, or where you can visit for cheap or free.
 Planning a big party for your exclusive guests?
 Maybe you just want to feel like a castaway with your better half…

 Take a look at our list of places you can hire private islands, and check out our hacks for free private island stays…